 In our work together we will seek the aid of the spirits to address your needs and concerns.
 Traditionally, the shamanic practitioner was totally responsible for invoking healing.
-Now the world is in great distress and you may be asked to take on some healing tasks in support of your healing and of the natural world.
+Now the world is in great distress and you may be asked to take on some tasks in support of your healing, our community, and of the natural world.

 Shamanic aid can be an effective adjunct to medical treatment or counseling.
-Most issues can be addressed in one to three sessions, although some more complex problems may require additional meetings.
+Most issues can be addressed in one to three sessions.
+Rarely, more complex problems may require additional meetings.